Princeton-CDH/devenv/getting-started-django-models.md

     python manage.py startapp myentity myproj/myentity
     ```

-15. Generate django models from your existing database structure:
+8. Generate django models from your existing database structure:

     `python manage.py inspectdb > myproj/myentity/models.py`

-16. Run database migrations to create other database tables that django
+9. Run database migrations to create other database tables that django
     needs to run:

     `python manage.py migrate`

-17. Create a user account for yourself so you'll be able to login
+10. Create a user account for yourself so you'll be able to login
     to your new site.

     `python manage.py createuser`

+## Django Admin

-18. Register your models to make them available in Django admin.
+1. Register your models to make them available in Django admin.
 Create
     a file named `admin.py` in your app directory (`devenv/data/myproj/myentity`)
     with contents like this: